cheneus/ProjectRed/README.md

 2. "cd into the folder" then run "yarn install"
 3. Once the install is done, run "mongod" to start the MongoDB.
 4. Check if the mongod is running properly
-5. With the MongoDB is running
+5. With the MongoDB is running.

-    5.1 **For Development** run "npm run dev" (script can be seen what is being ran with that command) 5.2 **For Productions** run "npm start" (defaulted to heroku configuration for now)
+    5.1 **For Development** run "npm run dev" (script can be seen what is being ran with that command)

+    5.2 **For Productions** run "npm start" (defaulted to heroku configuration for now)

 **